Sanjay Dutt: Munna Bhai and transition to supporting roles (2003–2014)

-Expansion into South Indian films (2016–present)
+Career expansion in supporting roles (2016–present)

 Vidhu Vinod Chopra on 29 September 2016 announced that the third part of Munna Bhai series, starring Dutt in the title role, would begin soon.
 However, as of 2024, production on the film has still not commenced.

-In 2017, Dutt appeared as the lead in Bhoomi, directed by Omung Kumar.
+In 2017, following his return to prison in 2013 to serve the remainder of his sentence and his release in 2016, Dutt appeared as the lead in Bhoomi, directed by Omung Kumar.
 In 2018, he starred in Saheb, Biwi Aur Gangster 3.
 On 29 June 2018, his biopic Sanju released in which he made a special appearance.
 He then produced and starred in Prassthanam, which released on 20 September 2019.

 Due to the COVID pandemic, Dutt then had four OTT releases.
 First was Sadak 2, a sequel to his 1991 film Sadak, co starring Alia Bhatt and Aditya Roy Kapur.
 The trailer for the film became the most disliked trailer of all time, with fans critical of nepotism following the death of Sushant Singh Rajput.
 The film was universally panned and some claimed it to be one of the worst films in Dutt's career.
 Then came Netflix release Torbaaz, an action thriller set in Afghanistan.
 His 2021 release Bhuj: The Pride of India, which featured an ensemble cast consisting of Ajay Devgn, Sonakshi Sinha and Nora Fatehi, also received negative reviews.
 However, in 2022, Dutt appeared in Toolsidas Junior, a sports drama which won the National Film Award for Best Feature Film in Hindi.

 Also in 2022, Dutt made his debut in Kannada cinema as Adheera, the main antagonist in K.G.F: Chapter 2, the sequel to the blockbuster Kannada film, K.G.F: Chapter 1.
-The movie was a financial success and became the third highest grossing Indian film.
+The movie was a financial success.
 However, his other 2022 theatrical releases were financial flops - the period epic Shamshera, directed by Karan Malhotra and starring Ranbir Kapoor, in which he again played a key antagonist, and Samrat Prithviraj alongside Akshay Kumar.